Moaesaycto/MyGive/README.md

 - `mygive-submit` to submit a project
 - `mygive-summary` to get the summary of a student's assignment.
 - `mygive-test` to get a file to compare outputs to the expected.

+**If you would like me to make this project private, please let me know and I will do so immediately.**